-The Implementation is based on both R and PVM.
-The functions for parallel kriging are implemented in a R library called pwmkrige1.
+The implementation is based on both R and PVM.
+The functions for parallel kriging are implemented in an R library called pvmkrige1.
 Figure 5 gives a schematic overview of the interactions between R and PVM.
 This idea has bee implemented with help of H. Tschofenig and N. Samonig (see Tschofenig [2001] and Samonig [2001]).